 Motor Mechanic (General) – ANZSCO 321211

-- Maintains, tests and repairs petrol engines and the mechanical parts of lightweight motor vehicles such as transmissions, suspension, steering and brakes.
-Registration or licensing may be required.
+- Motor Mechanic (General) maintains, tests, and repairs petrol engines and the mechanical parts of lightweight motor vehicles such as transmissions, steering and brakes.

 - Skill Level